anudeepND/pihole-unbound/README.md

     prefetch: yes

     # One thread should be sufficient, can be increased on beefy machines
     num-threads: 1

+    # more cache memory, rrset=msg*2
+    rrset-cache-size: 100m
+    msg-cache-size: 50m

+    # Faster UDP with multithreading (only on Linux).
+	   so-reuseport: yes

     # Ensure kernel buffer is large enough to not loose messages in traffix spikes
     so-rcvbuf: 1m

     # Ensure privacy of local IP ranges